Galleries for private clients: events, portraits, weddings

 Customizing Rights-Managed profiles ›

-Allowing comments and ratings ›
+Comments and star ratings ›

 Differentiating files by “PROOF” / “FINAL” state ›